quocanh34/captionize-it-app/README.md

 - Trained model for image captioning and utilization of vast.ai GPU.
 - Web interface for captioning images using Flask.

+## For more details of models and webapp
+- Reading my blog at ...

 ## Installation
 First, clone and set up virtual environment